ros2/ros2_documentation/source/Contributing/Design-Guide.rst

 **Context**

-You want to export composable nodes as a shared libraries from some packages and using those in another package that does link-time composition.
+You want to export composable nodes as a shared library from some packages and using those in another package that does link-time composition.

 **Solution**